rilieo/workflow-testing/README.md

 ### Output
 - The URL generated would be something like `https://<USERNAME>.github.io/<REPONAME>/<UMBRELLA_DIR>/pr-<PR_NUMBER>`
     - `UMBRELLA_DIR` is configured in `preview.yaml`

+### Debugging
+- Getting a `Resource not accessible by integration`
+    - Make sure read and write permissions are set for workflow.
+Refer to [Requirements](#requirements)

+- Getting a `404 not found`
+    - Since the deploy workflow `main.yaml` deploys using the build folder `dist`, you can test that your production build looks and works ok with `npm run build && npm run preview`
+        - `npm run preview` should serve the files in `dist` after building

+    - Look at [Notes](#notes) for the annoying error

 ### Notes
 - In order to provide the path at which GitHub Pages deploys to, `base` is added to `vite.config.js`